Dhruv-Singhal-981/ITC-Hotels-Analysis/README.md

-# ITC Hotels - Data Analytics Project
+# ITC Hotels
+---
 ## Project Background

 ITC Hotels is one of India's largest luxury hospitality chains, operating across multiple cities under several hotel categories.
 Key business metrics include Net Revenue, room rates, customer ratings, and booking channel performance.

-This project analyses a transactional booking dataset spanning *2021–2022*, a period that covers COVID-19's operational impact and the early recovery phase.
+This project analyses a transactional booking dataset spanning *2021–2022*, a period that covers COVID-19's operational impact.
 The goal is to surface actionable insights across revenue performance, customer behaviour, booking channels, and guest satisfaction.

 Insights and recommendations are provided on the following key areas:
 - *Revenue Performance* — Hotel category, room type, and city-level revenue
 - *Customer & Booking Behaviour* — Customer type spend, booking channels, and payment modes
-- *COVID & Seasonal Trends* — Impact of COVID severity on revenue and quarterly patterns
+- *COVID Impact* — Impact of COVID severity on revenue and quarterly patterns
 - *Customer Satisfaction* — Rating distribution, discount correlation, and feedback analysis

 The complete notebook (.ipynb) containing all code, analysis, and visualisations is available in this repository.